Watching a crucifixion in the Philippines isn’t the first thing you think of when you imagine this friendly Southeast Asian archipelago.

 The only thing that is “fake” is the ostentatious acting of Jesus, Pontius Pilate and the Romans.
 It’s staged to be a ceremony, to set the scene of what Christians believe happened to Jesus before and during his death.

-Make no bones about it, the crucifixion in the Philippines is 100% legitimate.
+Make no bones about it, theatrics aside; the crucifixion in the Philippines is 100% legitimate.

 When is The Philippines Crucifixion?

-The Philippines crucifixion takes place on Good Friday, the Friday before Easter Sunday that marks the day Jesus was crucified in Jerusalem.
-The week leading up to and after Good Friday and the Philippines crucifixion is also seen as a set of holy days within the Christian and Filipino calendar.
+The Philippines crucifixion takes place on Good Friday, the Friday before Easter Sunday which marks the day Jesus was crucified in Jerusalem.
+The week leading up to and after Good Friday and the Philippines crucifixion is also seen as a set of holy days within the Christian and Filipino calendars.

 The Thursday before Good Friday is known as Maundy Thursday and celebrates the last supper and the washing of disciples’ feet, by Jesus on the eve of his crucifixion.
 Many will take part in a re-enactment of the Last Supper, which is usually organised by local churches.